Jonathanyun/native-land-attribution/README.md

     ##      zip        area_name LA_city lon lat
     ## 79 90080 Airport Worldway    TRUE  NA  NA

-#### Send lat, lons to Native-land.ca API to get Native American lands and languages each area covers
+#### Step 4.
+Send lat, lons to Native-land.ca API to get Native American lands and languages each area covers

 For each lat, lon combo, we ping Native-land.ca’s API to get the Native American lands that once